Have you ever found yourself saying something to yourself -or your kids- that is less than kind or helpful?

 #2 IDENTIFY your emotions:

 Next (but going along with recognizing your self-talk), is identifying your emotions.
 This must be done without worrying about why you feel this or that way.
 Whatever you identify is OK - just aim to simply recognize it right now.
 Spend some quiet time breathing in and out and searching for words that describe your feelings right now in this moment.
-Start with just a three-to-five-minute-moment each day and work up to doing this several times a day.
+Start with just a two-to-three-minute-moment each day and work up to doing this several times a day.
+You can even do this with your children!
 Hey, why not start right now?

 Read through this list and see what "fits" you in this moment we're in right now:

-SHAME & GUILT - awkward - embarrassed - disgraced - humiliated - intimidated - mortified - regretful - remorseful - self-conscious - sheepish - speechless - withdrawn
+SHAME & GUILT - awkward - embarrassed - humiliated - intimidated - mortified - regretful - remorseful - self-conscious - sheepish - speechless - withdrawn

-FEAR, ANXIETY & PANIC - alert - cautious - concerned - confused - edgy - indecisive - insecure - nervous - rattled - shocked - suspicious - timid - uneasy - watchful - worried
+FEAR, ANXIETY & PANIC - alert - cautious - concerned - confused - indecisive - insecure - nervous - rattled - shocked - suspicious - timid - uneasy - watchful - worried

 JEALOUSY & ENVY - covetous - demanding - desirous - disbelieving - distrustful - gluttonous - greedy - insecure - jealous - possessive - protective - resentful - suspicious

-SADNESS & GRIEF - anguished - bereaved - bleak - contemplative - disappointed - disconnected - discouraged - heartbroken - hopeless - inconsolable - listless - low - weepy
+SADNESS & GRIEF - anguished - bereaved - bleak - disappointed - disconnected - discouraged - heartbroken - hopeless - inconsolable - listless - low - weepy

-DEPRESSION - agonized - bleak - crushed - devastated - discouraged - disinterested - drained - empty - flat - helpless - isolated - lethargic - miserable - pessimistic - worthless
+DEPRESSION - agonized - bleak - crushed - devastated - disinterested - drained - empty - flat - helpless - isolated - lethargic - miserable - pessimistic - worthless

 #3 PRACTICE S.I.F.T.ing: